 Similarities and Differences

 Let’s look at the similarities and differences between the codes.
 Let’s start with the most obvious.
-A program in a high-level programming language will consist of lines of text (which is what we call code).
+A program in a high-level programming language will be made up of lines of text (which is what we call code).

 These lines are compiled or interpreted by the computer to perform the actions we want.

-However, there are also obvious differences.
+However, there are also evident differences.
 The lines are different, the words are different.
 In general, the same program, in different languages, has a different form.

-This shouldn’t seem too strange.
+This shouldn’t seem too strange either.
 In the end, it’s like speaking Spanish, French, or English.
 What you want to say is the same, but the words and phrases you use are different.

-Moreover, just like in languages, some languages are more concise, while others are more “verbose.”
+Also, as happens with languages, some programming languages are more concise, and others are more “verbose”.
 That is, some languages need more words than others to express the same thing.

-But don’t be overwhelmed by the differences in syntax.
+But don’t be overwhelmed by the syntax differences.
 The important thing is that, more or less, all languages work the same way.
 I don’t know how to say I have a yellow bicycle in Chinese.
-But I’m almost sure they have the concept of to have, bicycle, and yellow.
+But I’m almost sure they have the concepts to have, bicycle, and yellow.

-Well, in programming languages, it’s similar.
-Only in rare cases, and in very complex aspects of the languages, do we find real differences (which, by the way, is the most interesting part to compare, and we will see it in this course 😉).
+Well, it’s similar with programming languages.
+Only in rare cases, and in very complex aspects of languages, do we find real differences (which, by the way, is the most interesting thing to compare, and we’ll see it in this course 😉).